jsp-hashicorp/field-workshops-consul/docs/slides/korean/multi-cloud/consul-oss/consul-5.md

 ---
 name: Service-Discovery-Lab-Servers
 class: img-right compact
-Service Discovery - Servers
+Service Discovery - 서버
 -------------------------
 .center[![:scale 100%](images/consul_dataflow_lan.png)]

-* Service catalog
+* Service catalog 관리
-* Replication via Raft
+* Raft 기반 데이터 복제

 ???
 Consul's service discovery is backed by a service catalog.
 The catalog maintains the high-level view of the cluster and is used to expose this information via the various interfaces Consul provides, including DNS and HTTP.